aws/aws-cdk-rfcs/text/0031-integ-testing.md

 At the end of the run, the CLI will download the detailed test results from AWS Logs to the location `contest.out/results-xxx`.

-> TBD: Lifecycle of the log group, log stream
+The major downside to this solution is that it is re-inventing another test execution mechanism.

+Users will now need to learn how to organize contest tests, learn how to execute it and read results.
+We are not leveraging existing "well known" test frameworks.

+Although this looks basic today, as the scope of contest expands and more features are added, the contest test execution mechanism will likely have to re-implement features that are already present in most popular testing frameworks today.

+The proposal does not produce the test report in any known format, and this is going to lead to poor integration with reporting tools and parsers.

 ### Alternatives

 Instead of adding a new CLI subcommand and updated init templates, we could look to reuse existing testing frameworks, such as, jest for Node.js, junit for Java, etc.
 This would imply a simpler and a more familiar experience of writing tests.

-However, to achieve this effectively, the test cases will need to deploy the app it defines.
-We do not have a way to deploy CDK applications programmatically.
+It also integrates well with existing tooling such as standard test report generation, test parallelism, etc.

+To achieve this, we will need to provide a jsii module that can deploy and destroy AWS CDK applications.
+Currently, this is available only via the AWS CDK CLI.

+> TBD: To be explored

 ## Appendix B - Assertions

-All contest assertions are AWS Lambda functions at their core.
-Each assertion is associated to an AWS CloudFormation custom resource with a single provider.
+All contest assertions are AWS Lambda functions at their core and uses AWS CloudFormation [custom resources] to execute these during deployment.

+contest ships with a single custom resource provider and every call to an assertion provisions a new CloudFormation custom resource using this provider.
+Every assertion is a lambda function.

-This provider simply invokes the lambda function attached with the assertion, collect results and write them into a pre-configured log stream in AWS Logs associated with this test run.
+The provider backing this custom resource simply invokes the lambda function attached to the assertion with parameters specific to that instance, collect results and write them into a pre-configured log stream in AWS Logs associated with this test run.

 ### Alternatives

-Alternatively, we can run these assertions from the test runner as part of test execution.
-In this approach, the developer machine or the CI server will interact with the deployed CDK app to execute the assertions.
+Alternatively, the test runner executes these assertions locally.
+Either the developer machine or the CI server will interact directly with the deployed CDK app to execute the assertions.

 The proposed approach is better than this alternative for the following reasons.